Privacy Policy

 End of Counselling

-– Data collected: Closing summary, retention of counselling notes.
+– Data collected: Closing summary, retained notes.

 Complaints